 MARKS ON THE LANDSCAPE - LOST AND FOUND WITH GILLIAN LEE SMITH

-This will be my first time travelling to this area of the United States and I am so excited to discover this beautiful area alongside you.
+This will be my first time traveling to this area of the United States and I am so excited to discover this beautiful area alongside you.

 I am always fascinated by the ways in which humanity has a profound impact on the landscape in which we live.
 The accumulation of structures over history that come and go.
 The lost and found.
 The way we impose our mark on the land both in sympathetic ways and sometimes in more powerful ways.